dthiot/mvAPI/README.md

 Web API 2.0 Web Service allowing call to Mutli-Value database subroutines (Stored Procedures).
 This version only supports Bluefinity's mv.NET.
 This is a Visual Studio 2017 project.

 Instructions for installation:
-After you have downloaded the
+After you have downloaded the files open Visual Studio Code and use the Publish feature

 ### What is this repository for? ###